hpi-swa-teaching/TabletopUI/TabletopUI-Core.package/TTDiceRoll.class/README.md

 	size:		<Number>

 modifier
-	- xxxxx
+	- value that is added to the final result

 rolls
-	- xxxxx
+	- collection of the results of every rolled dice

 size
-	- xxxxx
+	- the type of the dice i.e. the largest rollable number